MadhavGarg-mg/Banking_system_coursework/README.md

 occupation, account balance, and overdraft limit in Client.

 john_king = Client('Mr', 'John', 'King', 'He/Him', date(2002, 12, 31), 'Student', 1000, 100) adds a client to
-the list of the clients automatically.
+the list of clients automatically.

 We have to make sure all the objects are the correct types otherwise the code will give a type error.